kThisIsCvpv/rl-help/README.md

 # RuneLite Plugin Compilation (for Noobs)
 This guide was made by Yuri-chan.
 A more advanced guide can be found on the [official RuneLite page](https://github.com/runelite/runelite/wiki/Building-with-IntelliJ-IDEA).
 This guide is for people who have never developed before and will probably have no idea what they're doing.
-It's filled with a bunch of pictures UwU.
+It's filled with a bunch of pictures to help you out visually.

+The screenshots were taken using IntelliJ 2018.
+Your version of the software might look slightly different.
+However, the compilation procedure below will more or less still remain the same.

 ## Required Software List:
 ### Java JDK 8 or higher